bhoferTU/Abstraction-Levels-for-Model-based-Software-Debugging/README.md

 This repository provides the evaluation data of the experiments described in *"Choosing Abstraction Levels for Model-based Software Debugging:
-A Theoretical and Empirical Analysis for Spreadsheet Programs"* written by Birgit Hofer, Dietmar Jannachc, Iulia Nica, Patrick Rodler, and Franz Wotawa.
+A Theoretical and Empirical Analysis for Spreadsheet Programs"* written by Birgit Hofer, Dietmar Jannach, Iulia Nica, Patrick Rodler, and Franz Wotawa.

 ## About the paper